 Jason Samaha is a Ph.D. student at UW-Madison working with Brad Postle on the role of neural oscillations in perceptual awareness and in the top-down control over visual processing.
 Jason uses psychophysics, EEG/ECoG, computational modeling, and non-invasive brain stimulation in humans to address these questions.

-Dylan Saks will graduate in May, 2018 with a Master’s of Science in Rehabilitation and Mental Health Counseling from Illinois Institute of Technology.
-He will be a Certified Rehabilitation Counselor, helping people with physical and psychiatric disability to meet important life outcomes.
+Dylan Saks earned his Master’s of Science in Rehabilitation and Mental Health Counseling from Illinois Institute of Technology.
+He is a Certified Rehabilitation Counselor, helping people with physical and psychiatric disability to meet important life outcomes.
 He is also working as a behavioral change guide at Triggr health ( https://triggrhealth.com) an app that provides 24/7 support to people with substance use challenges using evidence based behavioral change like motivational interviewing and CBT.

 Derek Huffman received his Ph.D. from UC Irvine with Craig Stark, where he studied human memory using fMRI, computational modeling, and behavioral techniques.
 He is now working as a postdoc with Arne Ekstrom at UC Davis, and he is using immersive virtual reality, multivariate data analysis, and fMRI to elucidate the brain networks underlying human spatial memory.